PX4/PX4-Devguide/en/setup/dev_env_windows_cygwin.md

 # Windows Cygwin Toolchain

-This is the newest (and best!) toolchain for developing PX4 on Windows.

-The toolchain is portable, easy to install, and easy to use.
+This toolchain is portable, easy to install, and easy to use.
+It is the newest and best performing toolchain for developing PX4 on Windows.

+> **Tip** This is the only officially supported toolchain for building PX4 on Windows (i.e. it is tested in our continuous integration system).

+The toolchain supports:
-It supports build/upload of PX4 to NuttX targets (Pixhawk series controllers) and can run the JMAVSim/SITL simulator with significantly better performance than the other Windows toolchains.
+* Build/upload of PX4 to NuttX targets (Pixhawk series controllers)
+* JMAVSim/SITL simulator with significantly better performance than the other Windows toolchains.
+* Style check, portable installer, command line completion and many [other features](#features).

+This topic explains how download and use the environment, and how it can be extended and updated if needed (for example, to use a different compiler).

 <!--
 ## Ready to use MSI Installer Download {#installation}